FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/10-tools-for-filecoin-storage-providers.md

 ## Client Services

-The [Filecoin Client Explorer](https://filecoin-explorer.com/) offers insights and analytics into the active clients using the Filecoin network.
+The Filecoin Client Explorer _(original link no longer available)_ offers insights and analytics into the active clients using the Filecoin network.
 On it, you’ll find case studies covering how clients across industries – including media, life science, and research – use decentralized storage, as well as a look at data stored by industry and region.

 ## Partnerships and Alliances